soniah/blog/content/posts/2010-01-19-salary-vs-contract-rates.md

   </tr>
 </table>

-And here&#8217;s the numbers for doing quick calculations:
+And here's the numbers for doing quick calculations:

 &nbsp;